webronen/PiiDrone_X-314_Quad/README.md

 ## Results
 - Tuning: Strict, target-based, and uncompromising
 - Gains: Only accepted if they meet exact specs
-- Robust: No fallback—always searching for perfection
+- Robust: No fallback—always searching to meet targets

 ## Safety
 - Resets setpoints when done